Mittelbau-Dora concentration camp: Rocket production

 On 1 January 1944, the Mittelwerk delivered its first three rockets, all of which suffered from serious production defects.
 The SS considered those prisoners who had expanded the tunnels in autumn and winter of 1943/44 as unusable in actual production work, because they were either too weakened or not qualified for work on the assembly lines.
 As a result, new prisoners were brought in from other concentration camps.
 From March 1944, the others were moved to newly created subcamps in the area around Nordhausen where they continued to be used for digging new tunnels or working at construction sites above ground.

 By late January, 56 rockets had been produced.
 By May, monthly output was 400 units.
 There were still defects, resulting in launch-pad and mid-air explosions.
 Output was still far below the goal of 1,000 units per month.
 Wernher von Braun visited the Nordhausen plant on 25 January 1944 and again on 6 May 1944, when he met Walter Dornberger, Arthur Rudolph and Albin Sawatzki, discussing the need to enslave another 1,800 skilled French workers.

-On 8 September 1944, the first V-2 built at Mittelbau was successfully launched at London.
+On 8 September 1944, the first V-2 built at Mittelbau was successfully launched targeting London.
 That month, production hit 600 units, a pace that was kept up until February 1945.